MUCI/jquery-usos/README.md

       **look** the same.
     * We'll try to avoid it, but there still can be some backward-incompatible changes.
 This means, that you may be required to change your code once you upgrade your jQuery-USOS library.
-Especially if customize things.
+Especially if you customized things.
-    * We will describe backward-incompatible changes in our changelog.
+    * We will describe backward-incompatible changes in our changelog (to be created).
   * Undocumented stuff - usually (but not necessarily) prefixed with an underscore (_) - is **private** and it is **NOT**  backward compatible.